vivekgautham/vivekgautham.github.io/_posts/2019-12-18-C++-Smart-Pointers.md

 ---
 layout: post
-title: "C++ Smart Pointers - What do they do and How they work?"
+title: "C++ Smart Pointers - What they do and How they work?"
 date: 2019-12-18
 ---